fluent/fluent-bit-docs/installation/yocto.md

 ## Notes about AArch64

-The stable Fluent Bit series v1.0.x when is build for AArch64 target platform, as default mechanism for co-routines support will use sigaltstack(2), if the compiler flags specified _FORTIFY_SOURCE, it will generate an explicit crash with an error message similar to this one:
+When Fluent Bit series v1.0.x is build for an AArch64 target platform, the default backend mechanism for co-routines will be sigaltstack(2), if the compiler flags specified _FORTIFY_SOURCE, it will generate an explicit crash with an error message similar to this one:

 ```
 *** longjmp causes uninitialized stack frame ***: ...